How to Speedrun in Minecraft

 In The Nether

 Consequently, all piglins in the surrounding area will chase the gold, ending up stuck in the hole.
-Also, they’ll throw stuff in exchange for the gold; pick everything up because these dropped items are vital to the speedrun.
+Also, they’ll throw stuff in exchange for the gold; pick everything up because these dropped items are vital for the speedrun.

 You can put the food in your offhand to save time.

 Among the items that you acquire from piglins in exchange for gold is the potion of fire resistance; you must grab one.

 Now, while still in the Nether, throw the ender pearl to move quickly by teleporting to it.

 Drink the potion of fire resistance, throw the ender pearl, and teleport to it.
 If it gets you in lava, you’ll need to stack some blocks up until you reach the surface.
 Also, eat food to restore health.
 Then, on the lava’s surface, throw another ender pearl and teleport to it again.

 The next step is finding a Nether Fortress.
 While in the Nether with maximum FOV, keep teleporting until you spot one.
 You’ll find a Nether Fortress quickly by checking our previous article covering some valuable tips on this topic.

 After reaching the fortress, take off to find a blaze spawner urgently; this is where you’ll slay a few blazes and get blaze rods.
 With enough blaze rods, leave the fortress and reach an open area.

 Then, build a Nether portal.
 You’ll probably have a few obsidians from the piglins.